 Please report any damage (to windows, sprinklers, doors, bunks, flooring etc.) to your supervisors and Woodman Point Camp staff.

-setting up, packing down and cleaning after each meal and at the end of
+You will be allocated a dining hall which you are responsible for setting up, packing down and cleaning after each meal and at the end of your stay.

 Please do not disturb or feed the wildlife in and around the camp.

-At the end of your LAST meal at camp:
+At the end of your last meal at camp: